perldude/perldude/README.md

 * ActiveState is a Canadian company that creates custom builds of Perl and Python on various platforms for enterprise customers.
 * Designed and led the team that created an automated portability testing system using containers running on AWS.
-* Linux, Windows, macOS, Perl, Python, Docker, AWS (ECS, S3), VMWare
+* Linux, Windows, macOS, Perl, Python, Docker, AWS (Lambda, SQS/SNS, ECS/ECR, CodeBuild, S3), CircleCI, VMWare, GitHub

 ## Took a Year Off	2019 - 2020
 * Picked up Golang, Docker, and GitLab with a [personal project](https://gitlab.com/venchoware/smusma) during this period.